research-software-directory/KIN-RPD/documentation/docs/01-users/02-navigation.md

 * The projects overview (reachable by clicking "Projects" in the header)
 * The organizations overview (reachable by clicking "Organizations" in the header)

-For more advanced users, we also offer a [REST API](/API/rest-api/), allowing you to use the RSD as a data source for other applications.

 ![image](img/landing-page.webp)

 ## Global search